Skip to main content

 {{ goal }}The workflow goal

-{{ inputs.name }}A value from [run.inputs]
+{{ inputs.name }}A value from [run.inputs], optionally overridden by CLI input flags

-Environment variables are not available in workflow or prompt templates.
+Environment variables are not available in goal or prompt templates.
 Use {{ env.NAME }} only in config strings and HTTP hook headers.

 Run config inputs